ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 As you see the role is installed to the roles default path, `~/.ansible/roles/`.It was prefixed by `ansible_security`, this is the name of the project used for security roles, such as what we are using in this lab.

 Now that we have the role installed on our control host, we can use it in a playbook.
-In order to use the role, open your editor to create a new file, `add_snort_rule.yml`.
-Add the name `Add Snort rule` and target hosts, here `snort`.
+In order to use the role, create a new file called `add_snort_rule.yml` in your VS Code online editor.
+Save it in the home directory of your user, and add the name `Add Snort rule` and target hosts, here `snort`.
 Since we need root rights to make any changes on Snort, add the `become` flag so that Ansible would take care of privilege escalation.

 ```yaml
 ---